dmsc/fastbasic/manual.md

   NTSC or 50 per second in PAL.

   A value of 0 pauses until the
-  vertical retrace, this is useful to synchronize to the TV and get fluid animations.
+  vertical retrace.
+This is useful for synchronization to the TV refresh and for fluid animation.

-Floating point statements
+Floating Point Statements
 -------------------------

 Those statements are only available in